nadakamel/yasms-web-app/README.md

 3) Using Terminal, cd into project's folder directory `cd ~/yasms-web-app`

-3) Download node_modules folder to the project using this command line `npm install`
+4) Download node_modules folder to the project using this command line `npm install`

+5) Download reactstrap using this command line
+`npm install --save reactstrap react react-dom`

-4) Run the project on Terminal using this command line `npm start`
+6) Run the project on Terminal using this command line `npm start`